-In order to qualify for Chapter 7 bankruptcy protection as a Florida resident, there are several criteria that you must meet.
+Qualify for Bankruptcy.
+In order to qualify for bankruptcy protection under Chapter 7 (as a Florida resident), there are several criteria that you must meet.
 There is an income qualification (and a means test), prior filing limitations, “substantial abuse” limitations, etc.

-Either way, if you are considering filing for bankruptcy protection in the state of Florida, contact Miami Bankruptcy Attorney Jeffrey Alan Aenlle at 1.786.309.8588 and we’d be happy to discuss your options with you.
+Either way, if you want to know if you qualify for bankruptcy protection in the state of Florida, contact Miami Bankruptcy Attorney Jeffrey Alan Aenlle at 1.786.309.8588 and we’d be happy to discuss your options with you.